 After the oath swearing, the grant of probate usually takes between 3-4 weeks to be received.
-The remaining probate process usually takes up to six months to complete but can easily go pat 12 months.
+The remaining probate process usually takes up to 6 months to complete but can easily go past 12 months.

 The revenue and customs authority can take up to five months to process capital gains tax and the inheritance tax.
 You should pay inheritance tax to make sure the process takes the shortest time possible to complete.